disi/flux-aio-deploy/README.md

 All configuration of the Helm releases for containers should be made in the Git repository, Flux checks the current cluster state about every minute.
 ### Services involved
 - AWX is an Ansbile Automation Platform.
-- KubeClarity is a dashboard to Kubernetes to show/scan vulnerabilties within the cluster.
 - Kubernetes-Dashboard is a dashboard to Kubernetes.
 - Weave-GitOps is a dashboard to Flux.
 - Flux is a CI/CD system to apply the state of the cluster and upgrade container images.
-- Timoni is a kubernetes deployment tool.
+- Metrics-Server monitors the health of the cluster and resources.
 - NGINX Ingress Controller is a service to expose containers to the network.
 - MetalLB is a load balancer to assign IPs to Ingress Controllers.
+- Timoni is a kubernetes deployment tool.
 - Kubernetes is a platform to run containerized images.
 ### Requirements
 - Kubernetes cluster with internet access.